Genocides in history (1490 to 1914): Great Irish Famine

-A small number of historians believe that the Great Famine of Ireland (1845–1852) was a genocide.
 During the famine, approximately 1 million people died and a million more people emigrated from Ireland, causing the island's population to fall by between 20% and 25% and leading to the formation of the Irish diaspora.
 The proximate cause of the famine was a potato disease which is commonly known as potato blight.
 Although blight ravaged potato crops throughout Europe during the 1840s, the impact and human cost in Ireland – where one-third of the population was entirely dependent on the potato for food – was exacerbated by a host of political, social, and economic factors that remain the subject of historical debate.
+Contemporary commentators did not believe that the blight was the cause of the mass death, instead, they believed that the mass death was caused by the actions of the British government.

-According to Liam Kennedy, "virtually all historians of Ireland" reject the genocide allegations.
-Historian Donald Akenson, who has written twenty-four books on Ireland, has said of the use of the word 'Holocaust' in relation to Ireland: "When you see it, you know that you are encountering famine-porn.
+While a small number of historians believe that the Great Famine of Ireland (1845–1852) was a genocide, according to Liam Kennedy, "virtually all historians of Ireland" reject the genocide allegations.
+Historians Kevin Kenny and Cormac Ó Gráda argue that for a mass-death atrocity to be defined as a genocide, it must include the intentional destruction of a people and that the British government's actions do not meet this requirement. Ó Gráda thinks that a case of neglect is easier to sustain than a case of genocide.
+Historian Donald Akenson, who has written twenty-four books about Ireland, has said the following about the use of the word 'Holocaust' in relation to Ireland: "When you see it, you know that you are encountering famine-porn.
 It is inevitably part of a presentation that is historically unbalanced and, like other kinds of pornography, is distinguished by a covert (and sometimes overt) appeal to misanthropy and almost always an incitement to hatred."